Operation Jaywick: The attack

 On 13 August 1943, Krait left Thursday Island for Exmouth Gulf, Western Australia, where it was refuelled and repairs were undertaken.
-Not only did the repairs cause delays in departure, but the folboats, manufactured by Harris Lebus and designated as model MKI**, which had been specially ordered for the attack by Lyon from England only arrived at the last minute.
+The repairs caused delays in departure and the folboats, manufactured by Harris Lebus, called model MKI**, which had been specially ordered for the attack by Lyon from England only arrived at the last minute.
 They were found to be faulty, lacked some important parts and were not according to the design that Davidson had specified.
-They had to undergo many on-the-spot changes simply to make each framework fit together and then fit correctly into the outer skins.
+They had to undergo many changes to make each framework fit together and then fit correctly into the outer skins.
 This left the crew little time to get accustomed to them before being loaded on to Krait.

 On 2 September 1943, Krait left Exmouth Gulf and departed for Singapore.
 The team's safety depended on maintaining the disguise of a local fishing boat.
 The men stained their skin brown with dye to appear more Asiatic and were meticulous in what sort of rubbish they threw overboard, lest a trail of European garbage arouse suspicion.
-After a relatively uneventful voyage, Krait arrived off Singapore on 24 September.
-That night, six men left the boat and paddled 50 km with folboats (collapsible canoes) to establish a forward base in a cave on a small island near the harbour.
-On the night of 26 September 1943, they paddled into the harbour and placed limpet mines on several Japanese ships before returning to their hiding spot.
+During the journey, they suffered a snapped propeller shaft, which had to be repaired by a passing US submarine, while the heavily laden craft was later almost sunk by a force nine gale.
+Krait arrived off Singapore on 24 September.
+That night, six men left the boat and paddled 50 km with folboats, to establish a forward base in a cave on a small island near the harbour.
+On the night of 25/26 September 1943, they paddled into the harbour and placed limpet mines on several Japanese ships before returning to their hiding spot.